Understanding the Stock screen

 - For materials, this is increased when you create a Purchase Order and the items included in the PO will remain expected until the PO is "Received".

 Reorder Point - the level of inventory for a product or a material that indicates a need to replenish that particular item's stock.
-Reorder Point can be set and edited on the item card.
+Reorder Point can be set and edited for each product and material variant directly in the "Stock" screen.
 Read more about Reorder Point, How to set a Reorder Point, and Determining the appropriate level of Reorder Point.

 Missing / Excess = In stock - Committed + Expected - Reorder Point.
 Indicates whether your stock level is above or below an optimal level, based on your stock in hand, expected, committed, and a Reorder Point you have set for your items.
 Negative values mean you should create a new Manufacturing Order for a product or a Purchase Order for a material.
 This helps to ensure you always have enough items in your warehouse to satisfy the expected demand from customers or manufacturing.
 However, also keep in mind that too much excess inventory is also not preferable as it comes at a cost (cash is tied up, you need to rent additional warehouse space and pay salary to people handling the stock etc.).